uhsfiuh/Pokemon-x-y-AP/README.md

 # Player Installation Steps
 Drop APWorld: Copy pokemon_x_and_y.apworld into %ProgramData%\Archipelago\custom_worlds\ or you should be able to just run it maybe

-Put the Pokemon_y_connector/Pokemon_x_connector depend on your game in your Archipelago\data\lua\ folder, might not be necessary but to be safe
+Put the Pokemon_xy_connector depend on your game in your Archipelago\data\lua\ folder, might not be necessary but to be safe

 Generate Seed: Use Pokemon X and Y.yaml in the Players/ folder and run ArchipelagoGenerate.exe.

 # Play:
 Load Pokémon X or Y in BizHawk.

-Run connector_pokemon_y.lua/Pokemon_x_connector, or whatever i called it, in Tools -> Lua Console.
+Run pokemon_xy_connector in Tools -> Lua Console.

 Connect using ArchipelagoBizHawkClient.exe.